-7. Climate Change
+7. Climate change

 The Committee recognises that financial markets will be impacted by climate change and by the response of climate change policy makers.
 Risks and opportunities related to climate change are likely to be experienced across the whole of the Fund's portfolio.
-The current understanding of the potential risks posed by climate change, together with the development of climate- related measurements and disclosures, are still at an early stage, and there is considerable variability in the quality and comparability of carbon emission estimates.
+The current understanding of the potential risks posed by climate change, together with the development of climate-related measurements and disclosures, are still at an early stage, and there is considerable variability in the quality and comparability of carbon emission estimates.
 It is recognised that it will take time for companies to adapt to the changing regulatory and market positions.

-Reflecting the potential material effect of climate change, and the response to climate change, on the assets and liabilities of the Fund, a separate Climate Strategy has been developed, a copy of which can be found on the Fund's website at: derbyshirepensionfund.org.uk/investments (Note: Following this consultation, the Climate Strategy will be available via this page on the website)
+Reflecting the potential material effect of climate change, and the response to change climate, on the assets and liabilities of the Fund, a separate Climate Strategy has been developed, a copy of which can be found on the Fund's website at: derbyshirepensionfund.org.uk/climatestrategy